leonidtrubchik/rsschool-cv/cv.md

 * Skype: **gessersergeevich**

 ## Summary
 Hi!
-I'm beginner Front-end Developer and I like process of studying.
+I have recently moved from Minsk (Belarus) to Tbilisi.
+I am looking for a job as a frontend developer, remotely or in the office.
+ BA courses at the HTP Educational Center Belarus.
-I like to write code and I do it in my free time.
+ I have a great desire to grow and develop in the front-end direction.
-I also completed BA courses to better understand the business side of projects, and also to understand how the development team works.

 ## Skills:
 * HTML5, CSS3(Flexbox, Grid)